TeamRizu/outfox-wikijs/dev/announcers.md

 Plays when the player enters the second page.

-{{<hint>}}
-Choices on ScreenSelectMaster are split into two pages, all choices after the amount set by the NumChoicesOnPage1 metric are on the second page.
+> Choices on ScreenSelectMaster are split into two pages, all choices after the amount set by the `NumChoicesOnPage1` metric are on the second page.
-The default is 1024, so this will never play unless the theme sets the metric lower to have a second page.
+> The default is 1024, so this will never play unless the theme sets the metric lower to have a second page.
-{{</hint>}}
+{.is-info}

 ### `<Screen Name> comment <Choice Name>`